Nuralyio/runtime/services/gateway/readme.md

 # description
-This project hold the gateway of the Nuraly project
+This project hold the gateway of the Nuraly